RalphBacon/STM32F103-Blue-Pill-Programming-Board/README.md

 Watch the video for much more information!

 #### LINKS to item shown in the video.
-_Afilliate links help my channel financially at no cost to you.
+_Affiliate links help my channel financially at no cost to you.
 _As an Amazon Associate I earn from qualifying purchases.

 **On offer until July 31st, 2019 $1.49 each**